launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 ## Setting the API version per request

-You can set the API version on a specific request by sending an `LD-API-Version` header, as shown in the example below
+You can set the API version on a specific request by sending an `LD-API-Version` header, as shown in the example below:

 ```
 LD-API-Version: 20191212
 ```

 The header value is the version number of the API version you'd like to request.
-The number for each version corresponds to the date the version was released; in the example above the version `20191212` corresponds to December 12, 2019.
+The number for each version corresponds to the date the version was released.
+In the example above the version `20191212` corresponds to December 12, 2019.

 ## Setting the API version per access token